-- The family must promptly notify COC in writing if any family member no longer lives in the unit. - If COC has given approval, a foster child or a live-in aide may reside in the unit.
-COC has the discretion to adopt reasonable policies concerning residency by a foster child or a live-in aide, and to define when COC consent may be given or denied.
-For policies related to the request and approval/disapproval of foster children, foster adults, and live-in aides, see Chapter 3 (sections I.K and I.M), and Chapter 11 (section II.B).

-• The family must not sublease the unit, assign the lease, or transfer the unit.
+- If the PHA has given approval, a foster child or a live-in aide may reside in the unit.
+The PHA has the discretion to adopt reasonable policies concerning residency by a foster child or a live-in aide, and to define when PHA consent may be given or denied.
+For policies related to the request and approval/disapproval of foster children, foster adults, and live-in aides, see Chapter 3 (sections I.K and I.M), and Chapter 11 (section II.B). - The family must not sublease the unit, assign the lease, or transfer the unit.